royipr/rack-logstash-writer/README.md

 # Rack::Logstashwriter
 [![Build Status](https://magnum.travis-ci.com/kontera-technologies/rack-logstash-writer.svg?token=njzKjnEfT4vj1w52zQEu&branch=master)](https://magnum.travis-ci.com/kontera-technologies/rack-logstash-writer)

-The gem creates a rack layer for logging in case of exceptions. - log to file/udp/tcp
+This gem creates a rack layer for logging.
+You can enter the wanted statuses for logging and to log to file/tcp/udp.

 ## Installation